gemie123/QueueFlow/README.md

 # Data Structure & Initial Checks

-The companies main database structure as seen below consists of four tables: call , agent, agent_shift, queue, csat a total row count of X records.
+The companies main database structure as seen below consists of four tables: call , agent, agent_shift, queue, csat a total row count of 98,324 records.
 A description of each table is as follows:

 <img src="images/ERD.png" width="500">